mghanii/golang-vs-csharp/README.md

 #### Go

+- Used to group related sets of methods.
 - Interfaces are implemented implicitly.
 - If a type implements a method with name and signature defined in an interface, then that type implements that interface.